muhraff/chatNow/README.md

 # ChatNow
-The User Interface team was required to build a simulation of a web chat
+The simulation of web chat

 Please download the attached file(MuhammadRafi.x)  and follow the below steps.